Dear Mr. Knightly

 Skip to the book review

-But life for the twenty-three-year-old orphan is about to get stranger than fiction.
-An anonymous, Dickensian benefactor (calling himself Mr. Knightley) offers to put Sam through Northwestern University’s prestigious Medill School of Journalism.
-There is only one catch: Sam must write frequent letters to the mysterious donor, detailing her progress.
+An anonymous benefactor, who calls himself Mr. Knightley, offers to put Sam through Northwestern University’s prestigious Medill School of Journalism.
+All Sam has to do is write frequent letters to the mysterious donor, detailing her progress.

-Reminding us all that our own true character is not meant to be hidden, Reay’s debut novel follows one young woman’s journey as she sheds her protective persona and embraces the person she was meant to become.
+Reminding us all that our own true character is not meant to be hidden, Reay’s first novel follows one young woman’s journey as she embraces the person she was meant to become.

 Lynn's Review